 Betty Washington Lewis was more than just the only sister of George Washington to survive to adulthood; she was also a patriot.
 Lewis and her husband, Fielding, contributed a considerable amount of their personal wealth and time toward the American Revolution.
 Their devotion and loyalty to the wartime effort and to its leader, George Washington, inadvertently led them to financial hardship.

 Betty Washington was born at the family estate on Pope’s Creek in Westmoreland County.
-In 1735, the Washingtons moved to a property on the Upper Potomac, known at the time as Little Hunting Creek but eventually renamed Mount Vernon.
-In 1740, the family moved to Ferry Farm, overlooking the Rappahannock River, across from the town of Fredericksburg.2
+In 1735, the Washingtons moved to a property on the Upper Potomac, known at the time as Little Hunting Creek, eventually renamed Mount Vernon.
+In about 1740, the family moved to Ferry Farm, overlooking the Rappahannock River, across from the town of Fredericksburg.2

 Like many Virginia girls among the gentry, young Betty Washington no doubt received some practical and ornamental education.
 She learned to ride a horse at an early age and most likely became an expert horsewoman.
-Like all young Virginians, she must have learned to dance.
+She must have also learned to dance.
 Her mother taught her the domestic arts, such as sewing, knitting, and embroidery.
 Along with her four brothers, Betty attended a school taught by Reverend James Marye, a scholarly Huguenot.
 Betty and her family regularly attended Falmouth Church in Brunswick Parish, which contributed to her lasting faith and regular attendance at services in St. George’s Parish in the latter part of her life.3

-Kenmore was a Georgian-style two story home that consisted of eight rooms, a full cellar, twelve-foot high ceilings, and 4,000 square feet of living space.7 Many people lived and worked at Kenmore, including eighty slaves, whose quarters were among the many outbuildings on the estate.
-Records indicate it took several years to build the house, in part because the disruption of trade during the imperial crisis prevented the Lewsises from obtaining necessary supplies from England.
+Kenmore was a Georgian-style two-story home that consisted of eight rooms, a full cellar, twelve-foot high ceilings, and 4,000 square feet of living space.7 Many people lived and worked at Kenmore, including eighty enslaved people, whose quarters were among the many outbuildings on the estate.
+Records indicate it took several years to build the house, in part because the disruption of trade during the imperial crisis prevented the Lewises from obtaining necessary supplies from England.
 Decorative plasterwork on the ceilings and mantles were added as late as 1775.8

 Betty and Fielding Lewis were strong supporters of the Revolution, and their loyalty to the cause cost them financially.
 The Lewises owned a store, which originally belonged to Fielding’s father.
 During the war, Fielding supplied salt, flour, bacon, and clothing to patriot forces.
 Herbs and other produce from Betty’s gardens became teas and ointments that Fielding also supplied to the army.
 In July 1775, the Virginia assembly passed an ordinance providing for a “Manufactory of Small Arms in Fredericksburg, Va.” and named Fielding Lewis and four other men as its Commissioners.
 Appropriations of £25,000 were distributed and land was secured near Hunter’s Forge for the construction and operation of the gunnery.
 However, the appropriations ran out, and Betty and Fielding Lewis used £7,000 from their personal accounts to maintain the gunnery.
 They later borrowed between £30,000 and £40,000 to provide saltpeter, sulfur, gunpowder, and lead for the manufacture of ammunition during the war.
 Kenmore was heavily mortgaged to meet the costs of these patriotic endeavors.11